INSTRUCTIONS TO AUTHORS

 Mathematics: Mathematical expressions should be formatted as completely as possible.
 Do not use mathematical derivations that are easily found elsewhere in the literature; merely cite the references.
 Equations need to be editable, so we recommend that you create them with the built-in Microsoft® Equation Editor included with your version of Word.
 If you wish to use Mathtype, check for compatibility at tinyurl.com/lzny753

 Tables: Extensive numerical material should be presented in tables rather than in the body of the text.
 Each table must have a caption that makes the data in the table intelligible without reference to the text.
 Complicated column headings should be avoided, but symbols used in the tables should be explained in the caption.
 Long tables should be avoided if possible.
 Footnotes to tables should be indicated by lower-case letters: a, b, c, etc. Tables should not include extensive detail that could be included in the main manuscript.
 Do not use vertical lines between columns.
 Use double horizontal lines above and below the table and single horizontal lines above and below the column headings.
 Tables must be inserted in the article file where mentioned in the text and not listed at the end of the article.
 Tables should be created with Word’s Insert Table function.
 If the table has already been made, please be sure it has been made with Word’s Table features.
 Tables created with spaces or tabs will create problems and may be improperly typeset.
+Tables must be black and white (gray scale) text only; no color and no images are allowed in tables.

 1. Supplemental material are files either to aid the reviewer or for publication alongside the manuscript.
 Appropriate items for publication as supplemental materials include data tables and text (e.g., appendixes) that are too lengthy or of too limited interest for inclusion in the article.
 A URL link will be included in the published article to allow users to navigate directly to the associated files.
 Note that subdirectories (folders) are not acceptable.
 Please name files appropriately, so that all files can reside at the root directory, allowing successful linking between the published paper and its associated supplemental.